iscc/iscc-specs/docs/specification.md

 !!! attention

     This document is a work in progress draft!
 It may be updated, replaced, or obsoleted by other documents at any time.
-This document must not be used as reference material or cited other than as "work in progress".
+This document MUST not be used as reference material or cited other than as "work in progress".

 ## Abstract